(Last Updated on : 02/11/2017)

 Var Mala ceremony

 is a significant main wedding day ceremony.
 It is also known as Jaimala ceremony and basically involves exchange of garlands between the bride and the groom.
-Alike all other customs and rituals, this Var Mala ceremony is also a significant ceremony which finds a position even in the Vedic literature.
-It is an ancient practice and is still conducted in India.
-The var mala ceremony takes place after the groom reaches the venue for the wedding, along with the baraat.
+Alike all other customs and rituals, this Var Mala ceremony is also a significant ceremony which finds a position even in the Vedic literature

 is denoted as a sad event of marriage.
-After the marriage rituals are completed and blessings of the elders are taken, the Vidai ceremony takes place.
+After the marriage rituals are completed and blessings of the elders are taken in this ceremony.
 This is the ceremony where the groom takes away the bride to his household.
-The newly wedded couple is asked to stand on the beautifully decorated vyog.
-Then the eldest female member of the family comes forward and offers some prasad to the couple three times.
-After that, she kisses them on the forehead.
-The bride then takes her seat in the doli or palanquin.
 The friends and relatives of the bride bid her tearful good bye, as she leaves her father's house to start a new journey with her life partner.